 “Well,” I said, “because this is a private hospital.
 It’s the best hospital in Hamedān.”

 Ali slowed the car down and said, “No. We will be going to a hospital that is frequented by the poor; this is where rich people go.
 Not everyone can afford to come here.”

 I was in my eighth month of pregnancy and I was not feeling at all well.
 It was a Thursday evening; December 24th, 1987.
 The pain would come and go and there was no telling when it would be back again.
 I had told everyone about Ali Agha’s situation.
 In those days, my mother-in-law’s house was full of guests and there was always someone coming or going.
 Mother was there too.
 As soon as I told her I was not feeling well, she called a cab and took me to the Fātemīeh Hospital, which was a public hospital.
 As soon as we stepped foot into the hospital, the news sounded everywhere as if a bomb had gone off: “Shahīd Chītsāzīān’s child is about to be born!”

 The hospital workers were all excited, and suddenly I found myself surrounded by doctors and nurses.
 The news had spread in town like lightning.
 People would call the hospital and inquire about my health and that of the baby’s.
 Mother, who was always by my side, would have to go and respond to these inquiries every once in a while.
 And although the doctors had said there were no signs of birth pangs, the head of the hospital had given instructions that I be admitted anyway.

-"An Altar of Roses brings to life a spiritual and emotional perspective of a woman who finds a manifestation of Divine Beauty in her marriage and life with one who gave his life for the Divine.
-A touching tale of those who are not dead, but who are with their Lord."
+"An Altar of roses brings to life a spiritual and emotional perspective of a woman who finds a manifestation of dive beauty in her marriage and life with one who gave his life for the Divine.
+A touching tale of those who are not dead, but how are with their lord."